clay-kim/BibleTracker/README.md

 Capston project in my senior year at LW Tech.
 This project involved researching market demands and developing a web application to meet those demands.

 This web app visualizes users' Bible reading progress through charts.
 Bonus features include providing a random Bible verse upon successful login and utilizing a REST API to display sections or the entire Bible.
+Additionally, it leverages AWS systems such as API Gateway and Lambda to manage user authentication and control, with user data stored in AWS RDS (SQL).

 Tools:
 React.JS, HTML, CSS, Chart.js, AWS RDS(MySql), AWS Lambda, API Gateway